 The Murrindal Limestone Formation (green and purple above) reflects the continued deepening of the water and establishment of open shelf conditions.
 Sedimentation soon became calcerous (i.e. lots of dead marine life), with localized reef bioherms developing on the edge of the shelf and a community of brachiopods, trilobites, nautiloids, favosites, stromatoporoids, receptaculites and crinoids establishing itself on the gentle slope (Potholes Reserve!
 Keep a keen eye out on the surface and you’ll see these fossils everywhere).

-All of the folding and faulting which created the huge structure pictured above as well as the image above occurred much later during the Middle Devonian Tabberabberan Orogeny (i.e. big compression event which affected most of Victoria.
+All of the folding and faulting which created the huge structure pictured above occurred much later during the Middle Devonian Tabberabberan Orogeny (i.e. big compression event which affected most of Victoria.
 It’s like when you push both ends of a rug together and create bumps).

 Useful links for more geological explanations: